Hensel minimality II: Mixed characteristic and a diophantine application: Introduction

-Let us give a short global overview of the paper.
+Let us give a short overview of the paper.
 In \Cref{sec:mixed} we introduce several variants of Hensel minimality (for both the mixed and the equi-characteristic cases), and we prove that all of them are equivalent in the key case of $1$-h-minimality (\Cref{thm:equivalences:1hmin}).
 We do this for a large part by classical strategies: coarsening of valuations of mixed characteristic to equi-characteristic zero, and model theoretic compactness.
 A combination of these classical strategies with new geometric and model theoretic arguments lead to our strongest results, like \Cref{cor:high-ord:mix} on Taylor approximation.
 It is precisely this result \Cref{cor:high-ord:mix} on Taylor approximation that plays a key role in our diophantine application \Cref{thm:QQp-c-dim}, where we estimate the number of rational points of bounded height on transcendental curves.
-This is the Hensel minimal analogue of point counting on transcendental curves case as treated by Bombieri and Pila \cite{Bombieri-Pila} and o-minimally by Pila-Wilkie \cite{PW}, and, it is the axiomatic analogue of point counting on subanalytic sets as studied in \cite{CCL-PW} and \cite{CFL}.
+This is the Hensel minimal analogue of point counting on transcendental curves case as treated by Bombieri and Pila \cite{Bombieri-Pila} and o-minimally by Pila-Wilkie \cite{PW}, and, it is the axiomatic analogue of point counting on subanalytic sets as studied in \cite{CCL-PW} and \cite{CFL}, and on analytic sets in \cite{BinKat}.

-In \Cref{sec:respl}, we develop some resplendency results analogous to the ones from \refI{sec:respl}; they are used to show the equivalences of \Cref{thm:equivalences:1hmin}.
-It follows from the equivalence with item (4) in \Cref{thm:equivalences:1hmin} that $1$-h-minimality is preserved under coarsening the valuation; such a coarsening result was previously known only for $\omega$-h-minimality by \refI{cor:coarse}.
+In \Cref{sec:respl}, we develop some resplendency results analogous to the ones from \cite[Section~4]{CHR}, namely, that Hensel minimality is preserved under certain expansions of the structure (e.g.\ arbitrary expansions of the value group and the residue field).
+Those results are used to show the equivalences of \Cref{thm:equivalences:1hmin}.
+It follows from the equivalence with item (4) in \Cref{thm:equivalences:1hmin} that $1$-h-minimality is preserved under coarsening of the valuation; such a coarsening result was previously known only for $\omega$-h-minimality by \cite[Corollary~4.2.4]{CHR}.
+Note that in \cite{Verm:h-min}, several results of this paper and of part I \cite{CHR} are extended from $1$-h-minimality to $\ell$-h-minimality for each $\ell\ge 1$, for example, their preservation under coarsenings of the valuation.